brxken128/dexios-core/README.md

   <img src="https://github.com/brxken128/dexios/raw/master/long-logo.png" width="320" />
 </p>

+## Archival Status

+This repository has been archived and replaced by the standard [Dexios repo](https://github.com/brxken128/dexios].

 ## What is it?

 Dexios-Core is a library used for managing cryptographic functions and headers that adhere to the Dexios format.